Avoid Empire-Today at all costs!

 We purchased a new home and needed flooring.
 My husband begged me to use someone else and quit Empire.
 I told him I'd talk to the install manager and make sure we got one of the best crews.
 I was assured everything would go smoothly this time....Ha!
 A drunk driver crashed through the living room the day of closing.
 I had placed the order for tile and hardwood prior to closing , but had to remove from the order the hardwood from the front room.
 When the room was repaired I added the wood back to the order and made one other change.
 For these changes I was referred to by my General Manager in an email he copied to several people in the organization as a "sales rep with half a brain".
 Really, for making changes to an order because a drunk driver ran into my house?
 This was totally out of my control yet he slandered me within the company!
 Anyway, the hardwood was first to go in, again I was charged in full $10,517 before the job even started and it was 2weeks later that it was completed.
 Against the law and breach of contract!
 Before they started the lead installer said Empire ran out of stock and he only had enough to do 2 bedrooms and hallway.
 They finished early and had done the mbr and hall and 2/3 of my daughters room.
 The installer said he could have finished my daughters room but that he stormed out of the warehouse in anger leaving 3 cartons behind.
 He said he was so pissed because Empire was "consistently running out of stock" and that "other companies he does work for are never out of stock "!
 His words not mine.
 No one could tell me when the wood would be in, so I asked the install manager to go ahead and start the tile and he said they would start Monday, this was Saturday.
 Monday came no one showed.
 I called to ask why and the assistant install mgr said "they didn't have any installers who could get through the border checkpoint in Temecula".
 So, they're hiring illegals?
 That was news to me.
 I decided to have a painter start since we couldn't get anyone to do tile and the wood was out of stock.
 I told the install manager the painter would be done in 4 days which was Friday.
 They got the wood in and wanted to start Wednesday and I said no Friday the painter will be finishing up.
 The installer came Friday morning while I went out for coffee, 15minutes.
 The painter said the installer took pictures of the area he was working and said "I can't work like this."
 And stormed out again in a rage!
 I called install and the general manager and got a tongue lashing as they had seen the installers pictures.
 I then took pictures of my daughters room and office which were nowhere near where the painter was working and the installer could have worked without even bumping into the painter.
 I forwarded them to install and the GM and all I got was an "oh".
 I also want to ad that I was accused by the GM of writing a bad yelp review which I did not.
 He called me a liar and said it was in front of him and he was reading it.
 Come to find out my husband called to complain and threatened to yelp, but never did.
 When I confronted the GM he said he never said he actually read the post on yelp.
 Now who's lying?
 No apologies for yelling at me or talking down to me....typical!
 I have since written reviews about Empire on yelp, consumer websites, etc...I asked for a different installer because of the installers anger issues.
 I was assured by the GM they would not be sending the same installer.
 The next day again they couldn't send anyone else until the following week as they couldn't get past the border checkpoint.
 I had to use the same installer.
 My daughter couldn't sleep in her room for 2 weeks as it was and it couldn't wait another week!
 That morning the same installer ran the security gate to out community and refused to pull over until he got to my house.
 He exited his truck in a rage (what's new) waving his arms and swearing at the security guard.
 I stepped in calmed him down and talked to the officer.
 The installer was lucky he did not get cited or had I not intervened arrested!
 The job was finished and for once done right the first time, I should say so far as I can tell.
 I cancelled the tile order, resigned and turned in my samples.
 I did get my kitchen tiled by another company and they took great care with my kitchen cabinets, I didn't even have to ask, not one nick or scratch, go figure!
 Bottom line read the reviews on Empire and how the majority are bad.
 You might get a reply saying only disgruntled people do reviews on sites like yelp.
 Not true, don't by the spin!
 Do not risk going with Empire!

-Review about: Empire Today Laminate Flooring.
+Product or Service Mentioned: Empire Today Laminate Flooring.

 Reason of review: Problems with payments, quality of work, damage to my propert, no shows, crazy installe, lies told by local managers, use of illegal workmen.